 The Company is a party to nine lot purchase agreements with the Investors.
 A deposit ranging from 10% to 20% was required under each of the purchase agreements, and there are no specific performance requirements for the Company.
-The Company is required to record one of these lot purchase agreements as real estate not owned in the unaudited condensed consolidated balance sheets.
-As of August 31, 2020, the total purchase price of lots remaining to be purchased under such agreements was approximately \$50.3 million.
+The Company is required to record two of these lot purchase agreements as real estate not owned in the unaudited condensed consolidated balance sheets.
+As of November 30, 2020, the total purchase price of lots remaining to be purchased under the nine lot purchase agreements was approximately \$45.9 million.